 - A full charged cell phone for photo purposes, ideally with backup power supply

-A lot of people wonder how they should dress at the show.
-The best answer is comfortable.
+Dress comfortably for the show.
 You’re going to be doing a lot of walking (including through Metro stations, in queues, and around the show) and Guangzhou is incredibly humid so wearing dress shoes and a suit isn’t exactly practical.
-Suppliers know this and aren’t going to think any less of you if you aren’t suited up.
-At the same time, don’t dress like a slob – something like shorts or breathable pants (no jeans!) and a polo do the trick.
+Dress in a pair of nice slacks/shorts and a nice polo.

 During the show you’re going to accumulate a ton of material and catalogs from Suppliers.
 If you’re there during the first few hours of a particular phase, Suppliers may even give you rather large gifts (i.e. tea sets).
-Bring something comfortable to carry this all in- rolly bags are everywhere.
+Bring a large backpack or, preferably, a rolly bag to carry everything in.